gnyalako/tf-eks-cluster/infrastructure/README.md

 # Initialisation

-This layer is used to create VPC and KMS resources.
+This layer is used to your custom EKS environment.

 # Pre-requisite

-- A valid AWS profile ready to use via CLI.
+- A valid AWS profile ready to use via CLI
 - Terraform version > 1.1.5 (version 1.3.7 suggested)
+- awscli installed and ready to use via CLI
+- kubectl installed and ready to use via CLI

 ### Create

 Update the `terraform.tfvars` file to include the required `aws_account_id`.
 Optional variables are: `environment` and `region`.
+Then update any variables as you desire or leave them as default.

 - update terraform.tfvars with your `aws_account_id`.